mstksg/inCode/copy/entries/io-purity.md

-The Compromise-less Reconciliation of I/O and Purity
+The Compromiseless Reconciliation of I/O and Purity
 ====================================================

 Categories